|

 Lumphart and 1st of Mounie who's eldest son was William Seton of

-(Captain of Blackness Castle), representation of the line then
+mid-1700's, representation of the line then passed to William

 Earls of Dunfermline at Fyvie Castle.
-This line emigrated to
+Some members of these

-Ulster, Ireland in 1699 and later established branches in
+Ulster, Ireland in the late 1600's, and later still, established branches in

-of the direct male-line of the Seton's of Meldrum, it was a
+of the direct male-line of the Seton's of Meldrum was due to a

 long-standing feud which brought about the line demise.
 The Kings of Barra were long at feud with the Seton's